Downtime

 Training/Retraining

 You can spend time to retrain yourself, changing decisions made in past levels (see Retraining).
-Typically, each effect you choose to retrain takes 1 month of downtime, and may have additional gold or roleplaying requirements, such as finding and paying for a master to teach you the new abilities you seek.
+Typically, each effect you choose to retrain takes 1 week of downtime, and may have additional gold or roleplaying requirements, such as finding and paying for a master to teach you the new abilities you seek.
 Alternatively, you can spend this time to Improve on yourself, maximizing the potential of your character.
 In doing so, you can increase the effective die roll of your health in past levels.
-For each month of downtime you spend, plus 100gp per character level spent on training expenses, you can increase your maximum hit point total by 1, up to the maximum your character could have at your current level.
+For each week of downtime you spend, plus 50gp per character level spent on training expenses, you can increase your maximum hit point total by 1, up to the maximum your character could have at your current level.
+You can also spend downtime to train with your party members to better operate as a cohesive team.
+This team-building can give access to special actions and unlock more tactical options in various adventuring situations.
+See the Teamwork Benefits article for more details on what benefits can be had, and the requirements for specific training.

 Recuperating